 Blue Plains Tunnel, Washington, DC

-The project is the design-build of a 24,000-foot-long, 26-foot-diameter CSO tunnel constructed in soft ground under and adjacent to the Potomac and Anacostia Rivers.
-In addition to the tunnel, the project includes a 132-foot-diameter dewatering shaft and a 76-foot-diameter screening shaft at Blue Plains Advanced Wastewater Treatment Plant (BPAWWTP) to serve as main access point for the tunnel construction; a 55-foot-diameter drop shaft at the main pumping station to serve as terminus point; a 50-foot-diameter drop/overflow shaft at Joint Base Anacostia Bolling; and a 55-foot-diameter junction/ drop shaft at Poplar Point Pumping Station.
-The tunnel lining will be constructed of bolted/gasketed precast concrete segments.
+The Blue Plains Tunnel project is the design-build of a 24,000-foot-long, 26-foot-diameter CSO tunnel constructed in soft ground under and adjacent to the Potomac and Anacostia Rivers.
+In addition to the tunnel, the project included a 132-foot-diameter dewatering shaft and a 76-foot-diameter screening shaft at Blue Plains Advanced Wastewater Treatment Plant to serve as main access point for the tunnel construction; a 55-foot-diameter drop shaft at the main pumping station to serve as terminus point; a 50-foot-diameter drop/overflow shaft at Joint Base Anacostia Bolling; and a 55-foot-diameter junction/drop shaft at Poplar Point Pumping Station.
+The dewatering shaft and screening shaft were between 180 and 198 feet below ground.
+The team used an extremely specialized subaqueous tremie method to pour concrete in the three drop shafts, each 120 to 145 feet deep.

 Market: Water / Waste Water